DCSO/nightwatch/README.md

 Nightwatch is a plugin-based file analysis framework for Suricata file stores.

-The Nightwatch daemon looks for new files in the Suricata file extraction target directory and calls various plugins to analyze them.
-JSON reports for every scanned file as well as the plugin output can be forwarded to an AMQP consumer for further analysis and storage.
-Nightwatch currently only supports AMQP (e.g.
+The Nightwatch daemon reacts to files carved from traffic by Suricata's file extraction functionality, calling various plugins to analyze them.
+JSON reports for every scanned file, including all plugin output, can be forwarded to an AMQP consumer for further analysis and storage.
+Moreover, files marked as suspicious can optionally also be uploaded to an S3-compatible file store for later centralized analysis.
-RabbitMQ) as an output target.

 ## Current plugins